intuition-dev/intuDocs/awesomeReference/README.md

-## Awesome Less code list of MetaBake resources
+## Awesome Low-code list of MetaBake resources

-## Less code = 10X faster web app development.
+## Low-code = 10X faster web app development.
 ### With MetaBake's modern development approach, it is not about replacing your tech stack with another tech stack -- it is about eliminating it!